What Are Age Appropriate Chores

 - Put clothes neatly on the dresser - When pajamas are put on in the evening, they place their clothes neatly on the dresser to be put away by myself or a sibling.

-- Read or have someone read their Bible with them. - If you have the Picture Bible, the child can look at the pictures for 3-5 min to teach them a quiet time with God's word.
-Another idea is to have an older brother or sister read the Picture Bible to the child.
+- Read or have someone read their Bible with them. - If you have the Jesus Story Book Bible, the child can look at the pictures for 3-5 min to teach them a quiet time with God's word.
+Another idea is to have an older brother or sister read the Jesus Story Book Bible to the children

 Tips To Help Teach Chores for Children

 - Children love to imitate - In the morning, I have a routine I go through to straighten up the house.
 I always have my 2 and 4 year old "help" me.

 - Encourage your preschooler to do what you do. - When I sweep, my preschooler sweeps with her broom, when I vacuum, she vacuums with her toy vacuum.
 We dust together, pick up toys, sort laundry.
 They are with me the entire morning.